adamsjustin/mySQL/README.md

 # mySQL Homework

-Amazon Client simulator in the CLI to mess aroudn with using node + mySql to manage a database.
+Amazon Client simulator in the CLI to mess around with using node + mySql to manage a database.